 I’m Dr Helen McCarthy, The Appetite Doctor.
 When it comes to the psychology of eating and weight loss, I know what I’m talking about both professionally and personally.

 As a Clinical Psychologist I’ve been helping people change for 30 years.
 I have three degrees in Psychology, including a doctorate in Psychology from Oxford University.
 I’m an Associate Fellow of the British Psychological Society, and a Visiting Research Fellow at the University of Bristol.
-Since I began my first degree in psychology in 1978 what I’ve loved most of all, is putting psychology into practice to help people overcome what’s troubling them.
+What I’ve loved most of all, is putting psychology into practice to help people overcome what’s troubling them.